 MyPoints: This site has been around for quite some time.
 I am talking about over 20 years in operation.
 Not only do you gather points from surveys, but you also have the chance to earn from watching videos or taking polls, options that are not available on Survey Junkie.

-Swagbucks: This site gives you what both MyPoint and Survey Junkie gives you, but it goes a step further by letting you earn more by paying for visiting some certain online sites and online shopping too.
+Swagbucks: This site gives you what both MyPoint and Survey Junkie gives you, but it goes a step further by letting you earn more by paying for visiting certain online sites and online shopping too.

 Survey Club: This comes with the option to add clinical trials, focus groups, and product testing to your sources of income.
 It requires more of your attention and time, but it also lets you earn some more cash than Survey Junkie would.